Featured

 Your primary school teacher may have told you that one paragraph should contain no more than 5-6 sentences.
 Others might have later told you it shouldn’t be more than 200 words.

 But are these rules valid on the internet?
-And is length even an accurate measurement of a ‘good’ paragraph?
+And is length even an accurate measurement of a ‘good’ paragraph, or is it about effectively communicating your ideas?

 In this article, I will share some guidelines to help you decide the length of your paragraphs.
 You’ll also learn when these guidelines can be disobeyed and a few common paragraph writing mistakes to avoid.
-Let’s get started.
+Let’s get started with answering the question first.

-Here is a three check-box list for you to follow for every paragraph you write.
-Of course, no rule is hard and fast, and applicable 100% of the time.
-Bend the rules as you need – especially when you are trying out new and creative endeavors in your writing practice.
-But manipulate them to your advantage.
+Here are three pointers to help you decide about your paragraph lengths.
+Of course, no point on the list is hard and fast — and applicable 100% of the time.
+Bend these “rules” as you need – especially when you are trying out new and creative endeavors in your writing practice.

 1. Aim For 3-5 Sentences Per Paragraph